andre-koga/leetcode-solutions/README.md

-Solutions for LeetCode problems listed on the website.
-These are my own solutions, but some of them might rely on hints or explanations found on the website!
+My solutions for some LeetCode problems.
+These are my own solutions, but some of them might rely on hints or partial explanations.

 Most of the solutions are written in Java or Python.